y95847frank/Joint-Retrofitting/README.md

 $ python we_sensesim.py word_vec_file
 ```
 This program will show the cosine similarity score of the word vector on each dataset.
+In `eval_data/` directory, there are MEN, MTurk, RW, WS353 datasets.
+You can add more evaluation dataset to test your word vector on your own.

 ## Reference